Valeska Gert: Early life and career

 Gert was born as Gertrud Valesca Samosch in Berlin to a Jewish family.
 She was the eldest daughter of manufacturer Theodor Samosch and Augusta Rosenthal.
 Exhibiting no interest in academics or office work, she began taking dance lessons at the age of nine.
 This, combined with her love of ornate fashion, led her to a career in dance and performance art.
 In 1915, she studied acting with Maria Moissi, and dance with Rita Sacchetto.

 World War I had a negative effect on her father's finances, forcing her to rely on herself far more than other bourgeois daughters typically might.
 As World War I raged, Gert joined a Berliner dance group and created revolutionary satirical dance.
+She created her first solo dance, Dance in Orange, beginning of 1916 and performed it - as part of a programme by her dance teacher Rita Sacchetto - at Blüthnersaal in Berlin, and the following week at UFA movie palace at Nollendorfplatz in Berlin, in the break between two films.

 Following engagements at the Deutsches Theater and the Tribüne in Berlin, Gert was invited to perform in expressionist plays in Dadaist mixed media art nights.
 Her performances in Oskar Kokoschka's Hiob (1918), Ernst Toller's Transformation (1919), and Frank Wedekind's Franziska earned her popularity.

-In the 1920s, Gert premiered one of her more provocative works, titled "Pause".
-Performed in between reels at Berlin cinemas, it was intended to draw attention to inactivity, silence, serenity, and stillness amid all the movement and chaos in modern life.
-She came onstage and literally just stood there.
-"It was so radical just to go on stage in the cinema and stand there and do nothing," said Wolfgang Mueller.
-Gert began acting at the Munich Kammerspiele.
+In the 1920s, Gert premiered one of her more provocative works, titled Canaille (meaning a prostitute).
 Also in the 1920s, Gert's other progressive performances included dancing a traffic accident, boxing, or dying.
 She was revolutionary and radical and never ceased to simultaneously shock and fascinate her audiences.
-When she danced an orgasm in Berlin in 1922, the audience called the police.
+When she danced Canaille with an orgasm in Berlin in 1922, the audience called the police.

 During this time, she performed in the Schall und Rauch cabaret.
-Gert also launched a tour of her own dances, with titles like Dance in Orange, Boxing, Circus, Japanese Grotesque, Death, and Whore.
+Gert also launched a tour of her own dances, including titles like Dance in Orange, Boxing, Circus, Japanese Grotesque, Death, and Canaille.
 In addition, she contributed articles for magazines like Die Weltbühne (The World Stage) and the Berliner Tageszeitung (Berline Daily News).

-By 1923, Gert focused her work more on film acting than live performance, performing with Andrews Engelmann, Arnold Korff, and others.
+By 1923, Gert focused her work partially on film acting, performing with Andrews Engelmann, Arnold Korff, and others.
 She performed in G.W.
 Pabst's Joyless Street in 1925, Diary of a Lost Girl in 1929, and The Threepenny Opera in 1931.
-In the late 1920s, she returned to the stage with pieces emphasizing Tontänze (Sound Dances), which explored the relationship between movement and sound.
+Also in 1923, she met her love, Aribert Wäscher.
+Their relationship lasted until 1938.
+From 1926 at the latest, on the stage she introduced new solo pieces she called Tontänze (Sound Dances), adding her voice - noises and words - to her movements, gestures and facial expressions.

 Gert could be by turns grotesque, intense, mocking, pathetic or furious, performing with an anarchic intensity and artistic fearlessness which also recommended her to the Dadaists.
 Valeska Gert analysed the limits of societal conventions and then expressed with her body the insights that she gained from her analyses.